-Our Chinese herbal medicine Diploma is aimed at fully qualified Acupuncturists who have got the knowledge of basic TCM theory & TCM diagnosis, and runs over two years.
+Our Chinese Herbal Medicine Diploma is aimed at fully qualified Practitioners who have a practical knowledge of basic TCM Theory & TCM Diagnosis.

 > Course Syllabus

-This ATCM accredited course is aimed at anybody who wishes to learn Traditional Chinese Medicine, and become a fully qualified herbalist.
+Our course is aimed at anybody who wishes to learn Traditional Chinese Medicine, and become a fully qualified TCM Herbalist.
 The course begins from scratch, with no prior knowledge needed, and will give the student the ability to practice a unique whole medical system.